NiklasGollenstede/native-ext/README.md

 ### Building

+This project contains three sub-projects: the application itself, the extension that manages it, and the library for other extensions to work with the former two.

+#### Building (application)

-Building NativeExt requires node.js in the exact version listed in the `package.json`/`"scripts"`.`"build"` command (currently 8.3), npm and [node-gyp](https://github.com/nodejs/node-gyp#installation) including its dependencies.
-After cloning or downloading the sources, install the dependencies with:
+Building the NativeExt application requires node.js in the exact version listed in the `package.json`/`"scripts"`.`"build"` command (currently 8.3), npm and [node-gyp](https://github.com/nodejs/node-gyp#installation) including its dependencies.
+After cloning or downloading the sources, step in the `application` directory and install the dependencies with:

 `npm install`